anrayliu/pyvidplayer2/documentation.md

 print(pyvidplayer2.get_version_info())
 ```

 Returns a dictionary with the version of pyvidplayer2, FFMPEG, and Pygame.
+Version can also be accessed directly
+with ```pyvidplayer2.VERSION```.